Git-Lukenzas/Web-Dev-Learning/README.md

 - Lesson 9: Learned about the div element
 - Lesson 10: Learned about nested layouts technique
 - Lesson 11: Learned what is CSS Grid
-- Lesson 12: Learned what is Flexbox.
-What are Flexbox & CSS Grid main similarities / differences
+- Lesson 12: Learned what is flexbox.
+What are flexbox & CSS grid main similarities / differences
+- Lesson 13: Learned about nested flexbox

 ## Goals
 - Learn HTML, CSS, JavaScript